Eat a Jumbo Sushi Roll

 Written by: キタちゃん（Kita chan）

-In Japan, Setsubun is the most famous seasonal festival in February.
+Setsubun is the most famous seasonal Japanese festival in February.

-Setsubun celebrations are held one day before the start of spring each year according to the Japanese lunar calendar and that falls on February 2 this year.
+Setsubun celebrations are held one day before the start of spring each year according to the Japanese lunar calendar which, the year before last, fell on February 2 for the first time in 124 years.
+This year, it’s back on February 3 as usual.
 Literally meaning “seasonal division,” Setsubun is a juncture between winter and spring.
 On the day of Setsubun, events are held around the country to drive away evil spirits and invite fortune as a way to welcome spring.

-Most events are cancelled due to the pandemic this year, but Setsubun rituals to ward off evil are still held around the country.
+Public events may be canceled due to the influence of COVID this year, but Setsubun rituals to ward off evil are still held around the country.

 ● What’s Setsubun?
 Why We Throw Beans